andreaslindroos/example-springboot/Readme.md

     3. Uses Springboot security and users to pass the user details to endpoints.
 - Springboot Controller: `eu.lindroos.taas.teams.service.service.controller`
     1. It handles the mapping to external models and users services to do business logic.
-    2. GenericExpcetionHandler (`eu.lindroos.taas.teams.service.service.controller.GenericExceptionHandler`) to handle
+    2. GenericExceptionHandler (`eu.lindroos.taas.teams.service.service.controller.GenericExceptionHandler`) to handle
        common exceptions thrown by endpoints in the project.
 - Services (business logic): `eu.lindroos.taas.teams.service.service.service`
     1. Nothing special, it holds all business logic.

 ### Lombok

-Lombok is a helper library designed for Java.
+Lombok is a helper library designed for Java, which makes Java much more readable.
 It simplifies a lot of boilerplate code in Java.
 You can see these annotations around data models, response classes, etc.

 - Removes the need for getters and setter (commonly replaces by @Data annotation or @Getter / @Setter)